Hints for Patients and Friends

 Although you will no doubt spend time listening to your friend, talking about your own life (both good and bad) will allow your friend to feel needed and to contribute something in return.

 Touch or hug your friend at every appropriate opportunity.

 People who are sick rarely get enough hugs.
 Cancer is not contagious.
+But please don’t visit your friend if you have any symptoms of a respiratory infection, and always wash your hands before visiting.
 Greeting cards, postcards and humorous emails are another way to express your love.
 Avoid “Get Well Soon” messages unless that is the case for sure.